MarwanWalid2/Fitness-classes-registration-system/README.md

 A member can:  book class / cancel booking / display class with vacancies

-Before logining in as a member, an admin should have registered that member.
+Before login-ing in as a member, an admin should have registered that member.

 ----
 After the program ends it prints 3 files that contains the details for each admin, member and fitness class